MAGGOTSLIVE/MAGGOTSLIVE/README.md

-## better known as MAG/Apri/Jason
+## better known as MAG/Dream/Apri/Jason
-> but you can also call me by my pony or Dream!
+> but you can also call me by my pony name!

  who's that cool looking guy?
 > oh hey that's ^ me B-)